 Industrial vessels, particularly purse seiners utilizing fish aggregating devices (FADs) to attract large schools of fish, contribute to the pressure on yellowfin tuna.
 This indiscriminate method affects not only yellowfin but also other tuna species like skipjack and bigeye, which are attracted to FADs and subsequently caught in high numbers.
 Unfortunately, the IOTC has had limited success in curbing overfishing due to the lack of effective compliance measures.

-There is the potential for change, however.
-Some of the world’s biggest seafood retailers, concerned about the mismanagement of the Indian Ocean yellowfin population, are cutting the amount they buy in a direct bid to pressure IOTC to act.
-The Global Tuna Alliance, a network of retailers and supply chain companies, is urging a 25% reduction in catch (compared to 2017 levels), and several EU and UK-based retailers and brands, including Tesco, Co-op, Princes, and the Colruyt Group, are boycotting Indian Ocean yellowfin until an improved recovery plan is in place.
+In a bid to prompt action from the IOTC, several major seafood retailers are taking measures to address the mismanagement of Indian Ocean yellowfin.
+The Global Tuna Alliance, a network of retailers and supply chain companies, is advocating for a 25% reduction in catch compared to 2017 levels.
+Furthermore, various EU and UK-based retailers and brands, including Tesco, Co-op, Princes, and the Colruyt Group, are boycotting Indian Ocean yellowfin until an improved recovery plan is implemented.

-Australia has led a proposed yellowfin management procedure for discussion at this year’s annual meeting, with the aim of adoption in 2021.
-If agreed to, it will be a landmark moment for IOTC and yellowfin and will help start recovery for this important species.
-It is critical that IOTC move forward with this management procedure and begin the difficult work of rebuilding yellowfin tuna in earnest.
-It is not only necessary for the health of the species and the ocean, but also to secure the value of this billion-dollar industry and the well-being of those who depend on a healthy fishery for income and job security.
+It is vital for the IOTC to move forward with this management procedure, undertaking the challenging work of rebuilding the yellowfin tuna population.
+Doing so is not only essential for the health of the species and the ocean but also crucial to safeguard the value of this billion-dollar industry and the livelihoods of those dependent on a thriving fishery for income and job security.